Kapmeister/InvoicePlane-Templates/README.md

 # InvoicePlane-Templates
-Invoice Templates for InvoicePlane that incluce ABN, BSB &amp; Acct Numbers
+Invoice Templates for InvoicePlane that incluce ABN, BSB &amp; Account Numbers

 This will add the following section to all 3 invoice types (standard, paid & overdue)